Primary Preschool Program

 The ages three to six are the initial stages of development.
 The individual personalities, interests, likes and dislikes of children are, at this age, fully expressed by the child themselves- in their own independent manner.

-Under the guidance of our certified teachers, children work their way through the applicable series of Montessori materials, within the creative learning environment of an MCC class.
+Under the guidance of our certified teachers, children work their way through the applicable series of Montessori materials, within the creative learning environment of MCC.

 The prepared classroom environment:

 Is multi aged

 Develops and increases coordination, concentration, independence, order, concern for others and self-esteem